 #4 - Manual Coffee Makers

 Manual coffee makers do not use electricity or pumps to brew coffee.
-Instead, they rely on manual methods such as plunging, steeping, or pouring to extract the coffee.
+Instead, they extract the coffee manually, such as by plunging, steeping, or pouring.

 Reasons to Buy